benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ### Auth Framework

 NextAuth provide the whole Auth framework structure.
 Your project will configure your authentication by using this structure.
-How to configure your authentication? `auth.config.ts` and `auth.ts` are the files you need to configure.
+How to configure your authentication? `auth.config.ts` and `auth.ts` are the main files you need to configure.

 For example signin process:
-- NextAuth frameword provide `signin` function.
+- NextAuth frameword provide `Signin` function.
 - To signin your users, make sure you have at least one authentication method setup.
 - For example use username and password or other external authentication mechanisms, we need to setup `auth.ts` use the `Credentials` provider. `authorize()` gives full control over how you handle the `credentials` received from the user. `authorize: (credentials, request) => Awaitable<null | User>;`